 The immediate impact of high humidity levels can be water damage to wallpaper, artwork, and other items in the room.
 Excess moisture can cause paper items to crimp, curl, and/or develop water spots.
 Cosmetics like face powders and eye shadow can accumulate moisture causing the products to be more difficult to apply.
 Damp powders, sponges, and brushes can, in turn, become a breeding ground for germs and bacteria.

 Continued high humidity levels, particularly when combined with fairly warm temperatures, can provide ideal conditions for the growth of mould and mildew.
 Mould can develop in clothes, curtains, and other fabrics.
 Paper products can be particularly susceptible to mould and mildew but walls, wood, grout, and other areas within the room can develop mould growth.
 Once mould has become established, it can be difficult to treat and remove.
 Mould can reach well inside porous materials like fabric, wood, and drywall.
 These means a surface cleaning will typically not be adequate to remove mould once it has become established.
 As mould grows it releases mould spores that help spread the mould infestation into other areas of the room or building.
 For many people, spores produced by mould cause allergic reactions, leading to respiratory complaints and possible other serious health issues for both humans and pets.
-This can make preventing and eliminating mould
+This can make preventing and eliminating mould a priority.

 Adding Ventilation in Windowless Rooms